 Following a Wearing Schedule

-Different lenses are made for different vision needs, lifestyles and wearing schedules.
-While some lenses can potentially be worn for a month of continuous wear, others are meant to be taken out daily.
-To help protect your eyes from serious complications, it is important that you follow the wearing schedule that your eye care professional recommends.
-Please consult your eye care professional if you have any questions about the proper wearing schedule for your lenses.
+Various lenses are made for different vision needs, lifestyles and wearing schedules.
+While some can potentially be worn for a month of continuous wear, others are meant to be taken out daily.
+To help protect your eyes from serious complications, it is important that you follow the wearing schedule that your doctor recommends.
+Please consult us if you have any questions about the proper wearing schedule for your lenses.

 Inserting and Removing Your Lenses

 It is important that you wash, rinse and dry your hands thoroughly each time you handle your lenses.
 Do not insert a lens onto your eye if it is red, irritated or painful.
-In these instances, you should contact your eye care professional immediately before continuing contact lens use.
+In these instances, you should contact us immediately before continuing contact lens use.

 Lens Replacement Schedule

 Different lenses are made out of different materials.
-Because each material performs differently, manufacturers recommend a replacement schedule for each type of lens to allow for optimal performance of the lens.
+Because each material performs differently, manufacturers recommend a replacement schedule for each type of lens to allow for optimal performance.
 Most lenses worn today are intended to be replaced on a frequent basis.
 Typical replacement frequencies include one day, 1 to 2 weeks and one month.
 Speak to your eye care professional who will recommend a replacement schedule based on the lenses you are wearing and your individual needs.